marymick/SDS192/README.md

 192: Introduction to Data Science <https://rudeboybert.github.io/SDS192/>.
 Most of the content is in either:

+* `_site.yml`: Set theme of webpage along with links in navigational bar.
-* `index.Rmd`: A single Moodle-style page that lists all announcements, lectures notes, and problem sets/homeworks in reverse-chronological order.
+* `index.Rmd`: A single Moodle-style page that lists all announcements and lectures notes in reverse-chronological order.
+* `PS.Rmd`: All problem sets/homeworks.
-* `projects.Rmd`: Details on the 3 mini-projects and term project for this course
+* `projects.Rmd`: Details on the 3 mini-projects and term project.
 * `syllabus.Rmd`: Course info/description, topics, materials, evaluation, and expectations.